Incoming Lamoni Campus Graceland students for Fall 2023 –

 pattern

-Focus on Acute Patient Care as a Nurse Practitioner
+Become an Acute Care Nurse Practitioner

-Additionally, AGACNP students pick specialty practicums which may include orthopedics, endocrinology, oncology, rheumatology and hematology.
+Additionally, AGACNP students pick specialty practicums which may include orthopedics, endocrinology, oncology, rheumatology, and hematology.
 This diverse mix of specialties ensures that our AGACNP program graduates are more than qualified, not only to sit for the certification exam but are prepared to practice from day one after graduation.

 Offerings